promised-ai/redpoll-website/content/blog/gamma.md

 # ('g', 0.19497380732945924)
 ```

+The `class` `g` is predicted with an uncertainty value.
+This uncertainty metric
-This uncertainty metric is not a measure of feature-specific variance,
+is not a measure of feature-specific variance.
+It is instead a unitless metric
-It is instead a unitless metric specific to Redpoll's Braid
+specific to Redpoll's Braid platform: 0.00 meaning no uncertainty, and 1.0
-platform as a way for it to communicate its certainty in an imputation
+meaning maximum uncertainty.
+It is available as a way for it to communicate
-or hypothetical prediction.
-This can be a very important metric to keep in mind
+its confidence in an imputation or hypothetical prediction.
+This can be a very
-when making critical decisions.
-Perhaps, depending on the circumstances,
+important metric to keep in mind when making critical decisions.
+Perhaps,
-one might only want to take action when the certainty is high.
+depending on the circumstances, one might only want to take action when the
+certainty is high.

-Let's give it some very clear hypotheticals and some confusing ones to
+Let's give it some very clear hypotheticals and some confusing ones, too, to
-see what it does, using this jointplot as a reference.
+see what it returns.
+We use this jointplot as a reference.

 ![Jointplot for Uncertianty](/img/gamma/jointplot-uncertainty.png)